dskram85/d7vk/README.md

 A Vulkan-based translation layer for Direct3D 7, which allows running 3D applications on Linux using Wine.
 It uses DXVK's D3D9 backend as well as Wine's DDraw implementation (or the windows native DDraw) and acts as a proxy between the two, providing a minimal D3D7-on-D3D9 implementation.

+Direct3D 6 is also supported, as an experimental addition, using the similar approach of a minimal D3D6-on-D3D9 implementation.

 ## FAQ

 ### Will D7VK work with every D3D7 game out there?